fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The battle is generally believed by scholars to be a defeat for the Muslims, as they had incurred greater losses than the Meccans.
 Chase F. Robinson, writing in the Encyclopaedia of Islam, states the notion that "the Muslims suffered a disheartening defeat is clear enough."
 Other scholars such as William Montgomery Watt disagree, noting that while the Muslims did not win, the Meccans had failed to achieve their strategic aim of destroying Muhammad and his followers; and that the Meccans' untimely withdrawal indicated weakness on their part.
 The battle is also noted for the emergence of the military leadership and stratagem of Khalid ibn al-Walid, who would later become the most famous of all Arab generals during the Islamic expansion era, in conquering the Sassanid Empire and Byzantine-held Syria.

 For the Muslims, the battle held a religious dimension as well as a military one.
 They had expected another victory like at Badr, which was considered a sign of God's favor upon them.
 At Uhud, however, they had barely held off the invaders and had lost a great many men.
-A verse of the Qur'an revealed soon after the battle cited the Muslims' disobedience and desire for loot as the cause for this setback:
+A verse of the Quran revealed soon after the battle cited the Muslims' disobedience and desire for loot as the cause for this setback:

     Indeed, Allah fulfilled His promise to you when you ˹initially˺ swept them away by His Will, then your courage weakened and you disputed about the command and disobeyed after Allah had brought victory within your reach.
 Some of you were after worldly gain while others desired a heavenly reward.
 He denied you victory over them as a test, yet He has pardoned you.
 And Allah is Gracious to the believers.
-    Qur'an, sura 3 (Al Imran), ayah 152
+    Quran, sura 3 (Al Imran), ayah 152

-According to the Qur'an, then, the misfortunes at Uhud — largely the result of the rear guard abandoning their position in order to seek booty — were partly a punishment and partly a test for steadfastness.
+According to the Quran, then, the misfortunes at Uhud — largely the result of the rear guard abandoning their position in order to seek booty — were partly a punishment and partly a test for steadfastness.
 Firestone observes that such verses provided inspiration and hope to the Muslims, sacralizing future battles that they would experience.
 He adds that rather than demoralizing the Muslims, the battle seemed to reinforce the solidarity between them.

 The two armies would meet again in 627 at the Battle of the Trench, in which the Muslims would, yet again, have to defend Medina from the Meccans and others.